 - Workspace configuration — the repo checkout, ref selection, staged

-.fleet-rlm/context inputs, and helper setup inside that sandbox.
+.fleet-rlm/contextinputs, and helper setup inside that sandbox.

 - Clones a repo if the desired checkout is missing.